 It is the players/parents responsibility to ensure our mass emails do not end up in a ‘junk’ folder, as this is not an excuse for not responding.
 Failure to respond to a request (via email or phone) within 72hrs constitutes a refusal to volunteer.

 8. What if I am not available for an opportunity that I have been asked to volunteer for?
-If you receive an email and aren’t able to help with the particular task then email us back and we will contact you soon about another task we need help with.
+If you receive an email and aren’t able to help with the particular task other emails will be sent for another task we need help with.

 9. What happens if I can't fulfill the opportunity I committed to or if I do not show up for my opportunity?